 Your application, product development, and marketing requirements will determine the best plastic manufacturing method.
 There are twelve main considerations when determining whether to machine or mold your part.

-IDEX Health & Science performs adhesive, diffusion (thermal), solvent, and ultrasonic bonding and welding.
+IDEX Health & Science performs adhesive, diffusion (thermal), solvent, and ultrasonic welding.

 Your application requirements, environment, materials, and bond strength demands will guide us in determining the best bonding method.